-Beeswax has some antioxidant and antibacterial benefits, but its barrier properties are mostly why it is included in cosmetic products—for hair, you can find it predominantly used in wax form, as it is a naturally good holding product.
-Beeswax is great for smoothing flyaways, laying edges, and as a holding gel for braids and locs.
-Curious to learn more about how beeswax works for your hair?
-We spoke to San Francisco–based board-certified dermatologist Caren Campbell, MD, as well as trichologist Kerry E. Yates of Colour Collective to find out what all the buzz is about.
+Beeswax has some antioxidant and antibacterial benefits, but its barrier properties are mostly why it is included in cosmetic products.
+For hair, you can find it predominantly used in wax form, as it is a naturally good holding product.
+We spoke to the experts to find out what all the buzz is about.

 Beeswax for Hair

-- Main benefits: Moisturizes and seals the hair, smoothes flyaways, assists with hair growth.
+- Main benefits: Moisturizes and seals the hair, smoothes flyaways, and assists with hair growth.

-- Who should use it: In general, beeswax is great for curly-, kinky-, and coily-textured hair, and should not be used on fine hair or on the scalp.
+- Who should use it: In general, beeswax is great for curly, kinky, and coily-textured hair.
+Beeswax is not recommended for fine hair or on the scalp.

 - How often can you use it: No more than two times a week so as to avoid buildup.